JetBrains-Research/Lupa/python-analysers/src/main/kotlin/org/jetbrains/research/lupa/pythonAnalysis/callExpressions/README.md

 #### 5. Extract call expressions full-qualified names from dataset

-This analyzer collects number of modules, files, dependencies in all modules' gradle files.
 Run the analyzer directly:
 ```
 ./gradlew :lupa-runner:python-cli -Prunner=python-call-expressions-analysis -Pinput=/path/to/dataset/dir -Poutput=path/to/results/dir -Pvenv=/path/to/venv